Check out our blog for hints, tips and news about all things marketing…

-I think the alternative is to start to think differently so you really can differentiate.
+We think the alternative is to start to think differently, so you really can differentiate.

 Explore the world of storytelling, starting with the company.
 And before you laugh that idea off as not worthy of a serious law firm, think again.

 Some of the biggest tech companies in the world have achieved great success with stories – they’ve stepped away from telling you what the widgets under the bonnet do, and started sharing the stories behind the brand.